InternalRBLX/SpencerDevv-Website/docs/DevLogs/AboutHeroClash.md

 ## Where did you learn to do networking?

-The networking is a extension of Tom Weilands Networking Tutorial!
+The networking is a extension of Tom Weiland's Networking Tutorial!

+## Schedule?

+Currently there is no Schedule for the game, and I have no idea when release will be available.

 ## Current Dev Team